 The last 20 days at sea are spent navigating the Northwest Passage, that legendary route from east to west that frustrated so many Arctic explorers until Roald Amundsen took three years to pick his way through between 1903 and 1906.
 You don’t need to travel quite that slowly as you traverse from the Uummannaq Fjord to Ulukhaktok in Canada.
 Along the way, the Inuit people of Nunavut welcome you, and share traditional customs and crafts.
 Then you’ll explore the unique geology of the ‘Smoking Hills’ in Franklin Bay before passing back into the Arctic Circle on your way to Herschel Island, Point Barrow, and Nome.

 The Grand Arctic Voyage combines the best of slow travel, getting to the heart of the region while experiencing the finest in luxury travel aboard exclusively chartered mega-yacht Le Boreal.
 This extended cruise gives you an opportunity to rediscover who you are, forge new friendships, and spend quality time with those you love.
 “Slow travel allows you time to reconnect with your family, partner, or children, away from the stresses of day to day life,” Pakes points out.
 “It’s about making time to slow down and consider self-improvement, beyond just seeing the sights and moving on.”

-Undeniably the way to view the far north in style, the 2020 Great Arctic Voyage could also be one of the last chances to see these lands of ice and snow before they are irrevocably changed by human influence.
+Undeniably the way to view the far north in style, the Great Arctic Voyage could also be one of the last chances to see these lands of ice and snow before they are irrevocably changed by human influence.
 Places on the next long-awaited next departure are limited.
 Speak to one of our travel specialists or enquire online.

 Want to see more articles like this?
 Read the latest issue of A&K’s Sundowner magazine online and subscribe to our mailing list here.